Second Battle of Fort Fisher: Battle

 Porter's gunboats helped maintain the Federal momentum.
 His gunners' aim proved to be deadly accurate and began clearing out the defenders as the Union troops approached the sea wall.
 Curtis's troops gained the heavily contested fourth traverse.
 Lamb began gathering up every last soldier in the fort, including sick and wounded from the hospital, for a last-ditch counterattack.
 Just as he was about to order a charge, he fell severely wounded and was brought next to Whiting in the fort's hospital.
 Ames made a suggestion for the Union troops to entrench in their current positions.
 Upon hearing this notion, a frenzied Curtis grabbed a spade and threw it over Confederate trenches and shouted, "Dig Johnnies, for I'm coming for you."
 About an hour into the battle, Curtis fell wounded while going back to confer with Ames.
 Pennypacker also fell wounded before the battle ended.

 The grueling battle lasted for hours, long after dark, as shells plunged in from the sea and Ames struggled with a division that became increasingly disorganized as his regimental leaders and all of his brigade commanders fell dead or wounded.
 Terry sent forward Abbott's brigade to reinforce the attack, then joined Ames in the interior of the fortress.
 Meanwhile, in Fort Fisher's hospital, Lamb turned over command to Major James Reilly, and Whiting sent one last plea to General Bragg to send reinforcements.
 Still believing the situation in Fort Fisher was under control and tired of Whiting's demands, Bragg instead dispatched General Alfred H. Colquitt to relieve Whiting and assume command at Fort Fisher.
-At 9:30 p.m.
-Colquitt landed at the southern base of the fort just as Lamb, Whiting and the Confederate wounded were being evacuated to Battery Buchanan.
+At 9:30 PM Colquitt landed at the southern base of the fort just as Lamb, Whiting and the Confederate wounded were being evacuated to Battery Buchanan.